 Arizona cottage food labeling

 Arizona cottage food producers must package their foods at home with an attached label.
-Labels must include the name and registration number of the Arizona cottage food producer, a list of ingredients, the production date, and the following statement: “This product was produced in a home kitchen that may process common food allergens and is not subject to public health inspection.”
+Labels must include the name and registration number of the Arizona cottage food producer, a list of ingredients, the production date, and the following statement: “This product was produced in a home kitchen that may come in contact with common food allergens and pet allergens and is not subject to public health inspection.”
+If cottage food is prepared in a facility for individuals with developmental disabilities, the label must disclose this fact.
+Labels must also include an website address provided by the Arizona Department of Health Services for reporting foodborne illnesses.
 Home address is not required on the label, following a rule change from 2019.

 Arizona cottage food facts